brainpower/crchecker/README.md

 On my Ryzen 9 3900X aws-checksums is about twice as fast, see [doc/benchmark.txt](doc/benchmark.txt) for details.

+I may consider implementing mmapped io instead of normal fopen(), if it makes any difference.
+Problem is, on small files fopen is faster, since it needs a lot less time to set up it's ressources.
+Big files may benefit, so if it gets implemented, there'll be a minimal file size, with everything below staying with fopen().

 ### Build from git

     git clone https://github.com/brainpower/crchecker.git --recurse-submodules